Self-defense

-Self-defense (self-defence primarily in Commonwealth English) is a countermeasure that involves defending the health and well-being of oneself from harm.
+Self-defense, or self-defence in Commonwealth English, is a countermeasure that involves defending the health and well-being of oneself from harm.
 The use of the right of self-defense as a legal justification for the use of force in times of danger is available in many jurisdictions.
+Self-defense in the context of a home invasion or trespassing is also known as home defense.

 Physical

-Demonstration of a jujutsu defense against a knife attack.
-Berlin, 1924.

 A Bangladesh Rifles Senior Warrant Officer (left in yellow-green camo) applies a mechanical advantage control/hold to a United States Marine during a demonstration.

 Physical self-defense is using physical force to counter an immediate threat of violence.
 Such force can be either armed or unarmed.
 In either case, the chances of success depend on various parameters, related to the severity of the threat on one hand, but also on the mental and physical preparedness of the defender.

 Unarmed

 Many martial arts styles are practiced for self-defense or include self-defense techniques.
 Some styles train primarily for self-defense, while other combat sports can be effectively applied for self-defense.
 Some martial arts teach how to escape from a knife or gun situation or how to break away from a punch, while others teach how to attack.
 Many modern martial arts schools now use a combination of martial arts styles and techniques to provide more practical self-defense.
 They will often customize self-defense training to suit individual participants.